-- Plagiarize or copy the work product or ideas of others, in any way, without adequate citation.
-This includes assignments done by other students themselves for a different and/or earlier course.
+- Plagiarize or copy the work product or ideas of others, in any way, without adequate citation

-- Conceal or remove information or materials so that it is not available for others.
+- Conceal or remove information or material so that it is not available for others

 - Violate confidential information.

-- Plagarize or use the work of others whether written work, lab results, or ideas, without appropriate credit.
+- Plagiarize or use the work of others whether written work, lab results, or ideas, without appropriate credit

-- Coerce a faculty member into suppressing the results of his research.
+- Coerce a faculty member into suppressing the results of his/her research

 No member of the academic community may:

-- Present degrees or other documentation of achievement that is not valid.
+- Present a degree or other documentation of achievement that is not valid

-- Present false or misleading information to obtain extensions,absence, or to retake exams or take them later.
+- Present false or misleading information to obtain extension, absence, or to retake exams or take them later

-- Expropriate or abuse a position of trust to utilize ideas, data, or other information gained in a peer review process or in reviewing proposals for funding.
+- Expropriate or abuse a position of trust to utilize ideas, data, or other information gained in a peer review or pre-review process or in reviewing proposals for funding.

-- If the student contests the charge or the penalty, or if it is a second or subsequent offense,or a very serious offense,the faculty member will refer the case directly to the AIC, using the appropriate form, with copies notifying the student,the advisor,the Dean of Students,the relevant dean, and the head of the department.
+If the student contests the charge or the penalty, or if it is a second of subsequent offences, or a very serious offence, the faculty member will refer the case to the AIC using the appropriate form, with copies notifying the student, the Advisor, Chief Student Affairs Officer, the relevant Dean, and the Chairperson of department.
 The faculty should attach whatever documentation exists of about the breach.
-The Offence should be reported as soon as possible, but no longer than five working days after the discovery of the breach.
+The offence should be reported as soon as possible, but no later than five working days after discovery of breach.

-- A staff member may report a breach of student academic integrity to the AIC with appropriate documentation.
+- A staff member may repost a breach of a student’s academic integrity to the AIC with appropriate documentation

 - The breach must be reported within 10 working days of discovering the breach.